-- 1. Describe your target population including age range.
+- 1. Describe your target population include age range.
 State specifically who will benefit from the proposed project and the number of youth to be served. - 2.
 Explain in detail how youth will be referred to your program. - 3.
-What services will you be providing to participants? - 4.
-Describe what services you will provide to address specific needs of minority youth in your area.
-In addition, describe how you will engage other organizations, law enforcement, and community-based groups in an effort to address disparities among at risk minority youth. - 5.
+What services will you be providing participants? - 4.
+What services will you provide to address specific needs for minority youth in your area.
+In addition, what kind of services will be provided to engage other organizations and community-based groups in an effort to address disparities amount at risk minority youth. - 5.
 Describe your plan for providing gender-specific services for the prevention and treatment of juvenile delinquency.
-OJJDP's definition of gender specific services: "To provide services that are designed to meet the unique needs of females that value the female perspective, that celebrate and honor the female experience, that respect and take into account female development, and that empower young women to reach their full potential."
+OJJDP's definition of gender specific services: "To provide services that are designed to meet the needs of females that value the female perspective, that celebrate and honor the female experience, that respect and take into account female development, and that empower young women to reach their full potential."
 Give specific examples of services that will be provided. - 6.
 Clearly state the goal(s) for the year.
 Goals should describe what the program intends to accomplish in general terms of its impact on the community.
 (List only 1 to 2 goals). - 7.
 Provide clear, precise, time bound, realistic, and measurable objectives for each goal.
 An objective is a specific, quantifiable statement of the desired immediate or direct outcome of the program, which supports the accomplishment of a goal.
 (List only 1 to 3 objectives per goal).
 Specify your objectives in measurable terms in how you are going to measure change for your participants. - 8.
 Develop an annual work plan using a quarterly format.
 List specific activities to be done and the responsible personnel for achieving the project's objectives.
 Activities are the specific tasks that make up the work of the program.
 The activities support each objective and describe key operational elements of the program.
 Using this format one should be able to see exactly what you will do each quarter.

-The quarters are:
+The quarters are: 1st quarter October-December

-1st quarter

-2nd quarter
+2nd quarter January-March

-3rd quarter
+3rd quarter April-June

-4th quarter

-4th quarter
+4th quarter July-September

-July-September

-- 9. Describe how the project demonstrates a collaborative effort with other agencies in the community.
-Explain how project personnel will interface with other agencies and the TCCY Regional Councils. - 10.
-Give a brief description on what the evidence-based project being used is designed to do.
+9. Describe how the project demonstrates a collaborative effort with other agencies in the community.
+Explain how project personnel will interface with other agencies and the TCCY Regional Councils.

+- 10. Give a brief description on what the evidence-based project being used is designed to do.
 If using a part of the evidence-based model you must list the part of the program you used.
-Also list the source from which the program model was sited (i.e. SAMSHA, Blue-Print Guide, OJJDP Model Guide etc.). - 11.
+Also list the source from which the program model was sited (i.e., SAMSHA, Blue-Print Guide, OJJDP Model Guide etc.). - 11.
 Provide the physical address, email address and telephone number for each site where project activities will occur.